 WIDE: Talent in front of the computer launching ImageJ software.

-SCREEN: The automatic measurement options are being selected.

-SCREEN: Analyze is being clicked, and set measurements are being clicked.
+3.1.2 SCREEN: The automatic measurement options are being selected.
+Analyze is being clicked, and set measurements are being clicked.
 The options for area, perimeter, and feret diameter are being selected.
 TXT: Ensure the decimal places are set to 3

 Now, open the prepared fossil leaf image by selecting File and Open [1].
 Use the Straight line tool to zoom in on the scale bar and draw the longest straight line possible across it [2].

-SCREEN: file is being selected followed by open.
+SCREEN: file is being selected and opened.

 SCREEN: The straight line tool is being selected.
 The scale bar is being zoomed, and the longest straight line is being drawn across it.

 To set the scale of the image, click Analyze and Set Scale, enter the measured length of the scale bar in centimeters, and click OK (O-K) [1].
 In the data entry spreadsheet, mark the leaf as (0) (zero) for toothed or (1) (One) for entire [2].
-Also, measure the petiole width if present [3].
+Also, measure the petiole width, if present, and record the data in the data entry spreadsheet [3].

 SCREEN: Analyse is being clicked, set scale is being clicked.
 The measured length is being entered in cm and Ok is being clicked.

-SCREEN: Data entry for the toothed and entire leaf is being done.
+SCREEN: Data entry for the toothed or entire leaf is being done.

-SCREEN: The petiole width is being measured.
+SCREEN: The petiole width is being measured and data is being recorded.
 TXT: Ensure accurate and precise measurement, adhering to specified rules

 Then, select Image, Type, and 8-bit to convert the leaf image to black-and-white [1].
 Navigate to Image, Adjust, and Threshold to begin thresholding the image [2].